LeaderPortfolio

 Early Life

-Ana Maria Marcondes Penido Sant'Anna was born in São Paulo, Brazil, in 1956.
-She is the daughter of Pelerson Soares Penido, a pioneer in the engineering field in Brazil.
-Her father played a key role in the construction of Brasilia, Brazil's capital.
-Ana Maria's educational background includes a degree in business administration from Universidade Presbiteriana Mackenzie.
+Ana Maria Marcondes Penido Sant'Anna was born in 1956 in São Paulo, Brazil.
+She is the daughter of Pelerson Soares Penido, a prominent engineer who played a key role in the construction of Brasília.
+Ana Maria received a degree in business administration from Universidade Presbiteriana Mackenzie.

 Rise to Success